iamkarthik2004/S3-DSA-LAB_SJCET_23-27/README.md

 # KTU 2019 SCHEME
 # DS-LAB-SYLLABUS

-SYLLABUS
+St. Joseph's College of Engineering and Technology, Palai Department of Computer Science and Engineering
-1. Implementation of Polynomials and Sparse matrices using arrays**
+CSL 201 DATA STRUCTURES LAB

-2. Implementation of Stack , Queues, Priority Queues, DEQUEUE and Circular Queues using arrays**
+List of Experiments
-3. Application problems using stacks: Conversion of expression from one notation to another notation . **
+2019 Regulation

-4. Implementation of various linked list operations. **
+Exp.
+No. Name of Experiment COs
-5. Implementation of stack, queue and their applications using linked list.pression
+1) Implementation of linear search and binary search along with time and space complexity evaluation.
+CO3
-6. Implementation of trees using linked list
+2) Implementation of selection sort and bubble sort along with time and space complexity evaluation.
+CO2
-7. Representation of polynomials using linked list, addition and multiplication of polynomials. **
+3) Implementation of sparse matrices using arrays CO1
-8. Implementation of binary trees using linked lists and arrays- creations, insertion, deletion and traversal. **
+4) Representation of polynomial using arrays CO1
-9. Implementation of binary search trees – creation, insertion, deletion, search
+5) Implementation of stack, queue using arrays CO4
-10. Any application programs using trees
+6) Implementation of Circular Queue using arrays CO1
-11. Implementation of sorting algorithms – bubble, insertion, selection, quick, merge sort and heap sort.**
+7) Conversion of expression from one notation to another CO5
-12. Implementation of searching algorithms – linear search, binary search.**
+8) Implementation of Linked List operations CO4
-13. Representation of graphs and computing various parameters (in degree, out degree etc.) - adjacency list, adjacency matrix.
+9) Polynomial addition using linked list CO1
-14. Implementation of BFS and DFS for each graph representations.**
+10) Implementation of binary trees using arrays CO1
-15. Implementation of hash table using your own mapping functions and observe collisions and overflow resolving schemes.**
+11) Implementation of insertion and quick CO2
-16. Simulation of first-fit, best-fit and worst-fit allocations.
+12) Implementation of merge sort CO2
-17. Simulation of a basic memory allocator and garbage collector using doubly linked list.
+13) Implementation of hash table with overflow handling technique CO1
-** mandatory.
+14) Simulation of a basic memory allocation and garbage collector   CO6